MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootableMedia.md

 ```

 ### -AllowUnattended

-Indicates that unattended operating system deployments are allowed.
-An unattended operating system deployment does not prompt for network configuration or optional task sequences.
+Add this parameter to allow an unattended OS deployment.
+An unattended OS deployment doesn't prompt for network configuration or optional task sequences.

 ```yaml
 Type: SwitchParameter